Skip Navigation

 In Alberta, the electricity transmission system remains a natural monopoly and is regulated under a cost-of-service model, with the AESO and the AUC setting the transmission tariff.
 The tariff is set at a rate where the transmission facility owner is meant to recover operating costs and receive a reasonable rate of return on its investment.
 Electricity transmission continues to be regulated by the AUC based on both “need” and “facilities” requirements.

 Owners of transmission facilities retain ownership of their respective components of the system, but the transmission system as a whole is operated by the AESO.
-There are four main transmission facility owners in the province: ATCO Electric Ltd., EPCOR Energy Inc., ENMAX Power Corporation, and AltaLink Management Ltd., the latter of which owns more than half of Alberta’s transmission system and serves approximately 85% of its population.
+There are four main transmission facility owners in the province: ATCO Electric Ltd., EPCOR Energy Inc., ENMAX Power Corporation, and AltaLink Management Ltd., the last of which owns more than half of Alberta’s transmission system and serves approximately 85% of its population.
 All entities eligible to trade power through the Power Pool have open access to the transmission grid.

 4.3.3 Load